-Classification is one of the central tasks in machine learning, in which we try to train a classifier on training data to accurately predict the labels of test data based on predictors.
+Classification is one of the central tasks in machine learning, in which we train a classifier on training data to accurately predict the labels of unseen test data based on predictors.
 In practice, we rarely achieve a perfect classifier that can correctly classify all the unknown data.
 There are different types of errors that a classifier can make.
 In binary classification with classes 1 and 2, denote the predictor vector $X \in \mathcal{X} \subseteq \mathbb{R}^p$ and the label $Y \in \{1, 2\}$.
-For any classifier $\phi: \mathcal{X} \rightarrow \{1, 2\}$, we usually define type-\Rom{1} error $R_1 = \tp_{X|Y=1}(\phi(X)\neq 1)$ and type-\Rom{2} error $R_2 = \tp_{X|Y=2}(\phi(X)\neq 2)$, where $\tp_{X|Y=k}$ represents the probability measure induced by the conditional distribution of $X$ given $Y=k$, and $k = 1$ or 2.
-Then the overall misclassification error can be seen as a weighted sum of type-\Rom{1} and type-\Rom{2} errors.
+For any classifier $\phi: \mathcal{X} \rightarrow \{1, 2\}$, we usually define type-\Rom{1} error $R_1 = \tp_{X|Y=1}(\phi(X)\neq 1)$ and type-\Rom{2} error $R_2 = \tp_{X|Y=2}(\phi(X)\neq 2)$, where $\tp_{X|Y=k}$ represents the probability measure induced by the conditional distribution of $X$ given $Y=k$, $k = 1$ or 2.
+The overall misclassification error can be viewed as a weighted sum of type-\Rom{1} and type-\Rom{2} errors.

-In many approaches to classification, classifiers are often designed to minimize the overall misclassification error.
-However, in many cases, different types of errors can have different degrees of consequences, making the overall misclassification error minimization unideal in such problems.
-One of the most famous examples is disease diagnosis.
-We denote a person with severe disease as class 1 and a healthy person as class 2.
-Then making a type-\Rom{1} error, i.e., misclassifying an ill person as healthy without providing medical help, is more serious than making a type-\Rom{2} error, i.e., misclassifying a healthy person as ill.
-In such a scenario, the criterion of overall misclassification error minimization may need to be revised.
-Therefore, researchers developed two paradigms, the Neyman-Pearson paradigm and the cost-sensitive learning paradigm, to tackle this error asymmetry.
-In the following two subsections, we are going to introduce them separately.
+In many classification approaches, classifiers are designed to minimize the overall misclassification error.
+However, in many scenarios, different types of errors can have varying degrees of consequences, rendering the overall misclassification error minimization inappropriate.
+One such example is loan default prediction, where a default borrower is denoted as class 1 and a borrower who pays the full amount on time as class 2.
+In this context, making a type-\Rom{1} error, i.e., misclassifying a default borrower as a non-default borrower and lending money to them, is typically more serious than making a type-\Rom{2} error, i.e., misclassifying a non-default borrower person as a default one and refusing to lend money to them.
+In such cases, the criterion of overall misclassification error minimization may need to be revised.
+Consequently, researchers developed two paradigms -- the Neyman-Pearson paradigm and the cost-sensitive learning paradigm -- to address this error asymmetry.
+In the following two subsections, we introduce these paradigms separately.

-\subsection{Neyman-Pearson Paradigm}
+\subsection{Neyman-Pearson paradigm}

-The Neyman-Pearson (NP) paradigm changes the classical classification framework by assigning different priorities to different types of errors.
-In binary classification, the NP paradigm seeks the classifier $\phi$, which solves the following optimization problem
+The Neyman-Pearson (NP) paradigm changes the classical classification framework by prioritizing different types of errors differently.
+In binary classification, the NP paradigm seeks the classifier $\phi$ that solves the following optimization problem